kerrykins/kerrykins.github.io/_posts/2025-04-15-reflection-guild.md

 For nearly two years, I served as guild master.
 That span of time holds weight.
 It was a time of joyful chaos.
 It was a time where people felt safe enough to be themselves.
 Even if most of it faded, or evolved into something else, it happened.
 And because it happened, it matters.

-I genuinely wish my former guildmates the very best.
+I wish my former guildmates the very best.
 I hope the guild continues to grow and thrive in ways I couldn’t have imagined.
 And I hope quietly and sincerely that I added something positive to their lives during the time we shared.

 I’ve long since logged out.
 The title is gone and burden set down.
 But I carry it with me: the lessons, the failures, the small moments of connection that shimmered like a campfire in Icecrown.